rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/thrift-forwarder.md

 `default` case currently cannot happen as we handle all `TType` values.
 But we `TProtocolUtil.SkipAsync()` in case someone adds a type.

-## Short Way
+## Short Way?

-As it turns out, we've mentioned a component that already does what we want- `TMultiplexedProcessor`; it receives a message, processes the service header and forwards it to a registered processor.
+We've mentioned a component that already does what we want- `TMultiplexedProcessor`; it receives a message, processes the service header and forwards it to a registered processor.

 Inside [`TMultiplexedProcessor.ProcessAsync()`](https://github.com/apache/thrift/blob/af7ecd6a2b15efe5c6b742cf4a9ccb31bcc1f362/lib/netcore/Thrift/TMultiplexedProcessor.cs#L41):
 ```csharp